will-cern/xroofit-readthedocs/docs/source/hypothesisTesting.rst

 xRooFit Demo: CLs limits with asymptotic formulae
 -----------------------------------

 Here is a complete and verbose example python script for computing a CLs limit on an existing workspace.
+It is intended to demonstrate how you can control many aspects of how the limit scan is performed.
 Additional commentary on the code follows the script.

 .. code-block:: python